 Damp proofing involves the use of certain treatments and methods so moisture from the floors or the walls is prevented from seeping into your house’s interiors.

-Considering the gravity of the damage that damp can cause to the rest of the property, it matters that the source of the moisture gets identified fast so necessary steps can be taken to prevent it from causing further structural damage.
+Considering the gravity of the damage that damp can cause to the rest of the property, it matters that the source of the moisture gets identified fast and treating it as soon as possible, so that necessary steps can be taken to prevent it from causing further structural damage.

-If your home doesn’t have the necessary damp proofing or has one but isn’t in tiptop shape anymore, it can eventually cause more serious repercussions including wet and dry rot or rising damp.
+If your home doesn’t have the necessary damp-proof course or has one but isn’t in tiptop shape anymore, it can eventually cause more serious repercussions including wet and dry rot or rising damp.

 It is common for properties to have a damp proof course or DPC fitted into the walls during construction.
 If you want to call the professionals in to do the damp proofing task, the job will usually start with a full wall inspection.
 The damp meter inside your premises will be assessed as well.